Japanese Auctions

 Grading

-HAA Kobe is significant because Kobe is a major export port — vehicles sold at HAA Kobe have very short inland transport distance to the port, which reduces export costs compared to vehicles from inland auction houses.
+HAA Kobe is significant because Kobe is a major export port.
+Vehicles sold at HAA Kobe have short inland transport distance, reducing export costs compared to inland auction houses.

 JU — Japan Used Motor Vehicle Dealers Association

-Dealer association network · Well-maintained stock · Nationwide
+Dealer association network · Every prefecture · Well-maintained stock

 Dealer Network

 JU auctions are operated through the Japan Used Motor Vehicle Dealers Association — a national network of licensed used car dealers.
-JU auctions focus on vehicles from member dealers, which tend to be well-maintained with full service histories.
-JU has locations in virtually every prefecture in Japan including JU Aichi, JU Tokyo, JU Osaka, JU Kanagawa and many more.
+JU has locations in virtually every prefecture: JU Aichi, JU Tokyo, JU Osaka, JU Kanagawa, JU Fukuoka, JU Hokkaido and many more.

 Coverage